Zelek, Frano impress coaches with their performances

 Sonneborn wins event title in the 3,000 meter race

-During the indoor season, 17 spots in the Tulane record books for sprints and hurdles are occupied by student-athletes tutored by Roseby.
-Seven of the ten 60 meter hurdle slots are owned by her runners, including the second overall time of 8.88 seconds set by Adiyah Crute in February 2013.
-In the 60 meter dash, Kasey Rodgers (7.35 in March 2011), Tiffany George (7.48 in February 2011) and Olivia Kizzee (7.49 in February 2010) hold the second, third and fourth slots, respectively.
+During the indoor season, 19 spots in the Tulane record books for sprints, hurdles and relays are occupied by student-athletes tutored by Roseby.
+Six of the ten 60 meter hurdle slots are owned by her runners, including the second overall performance set by Adiyah Crute in February 2013.
+In the 60 meter dash, Kasey Rodgers, Tiffany George and Olivia Kizzee hold the second, third and fourth slots, respectively, while Rodgers, Jamie Riles, Lilla McMillan, George and Kizzee are second, third, fourth, fifth and eighth in the 200 meters, respectively.

-The outdoor season has proved even more successful, for 25 spots in the women's record book are held by her athletes, while an additional 16 spots on the men's side are because of her doing.
-Roseby's relay teams have been especially outstanding, as 13 of the men's slots belong to her student-athletes while nine of the women's spots are connected to her coaching.
+The outdoor season has proved even more successful, for 25 spots in the women's record book are held by her athletes - including Tamika Brazzel's 100 meter hurdle school record time set in 2014 - while an additional 21 spots on the men's side are because of her doing.
+Roseby's relay teams have been especially outstanding, as 14 of the men's slots belong to her student-athletes while nine of the women's spots are connected to her coaching.

-In 2010, Olivia Kizzee qualified for the NCAA Outdoor Regionals in the 100 meter dash and the 200 meter dash, joining Jamie Riles in the 400 meter dash and the 4 x 100 meter relay squad consisting of Kizzee, Riles, Kasey Rodgers and Tiffanie Smith.
-The following year, DeBowles returned to the NCAA Regionals (after a redshirt season), qualifying for the 400 meter hurdles, along with Tiffany George - who competed in the 100 meter dash and the 200 meter dash - and the 4 x 100 meter relay team of George, Smith, Jerica Banks and Hilary Woods.
+In 2010, Kizzee qualified for the NCAA Outdoor Regionals in the 100 meter dash and the 200 meter dash during, joining Jamie Riles in the 400 meter dash and the 4 x 100 meter relay squad consisting of Kizzee, Riles, Kasey Rodgers and Tiffanie Smith.
+The following year, DeBowles returned to the NCAA Regionals after her redshirt season, qualifying for the 400 meter hurdles, along with Tiffany George - who competed in the 100 meter dash and the 200 meter dash - and the 4 x 100 meter relay team of George, Smith, Jerica Banks and Hilary Woods.
 Rodgers competed once again in the 100 meter dash at the 2012 NCAA Outdoor Regionals while DeBowles closed out her career at the same meet in the 400 meter hurdles.
+Additionally, McMillan qualified for the 2014 NCAA Outdoor Regionals in the 400 meter dash under Roseby's tutelage.

 Prior to joining Tulane, Roseby competed on the national and international levels.
 The Monterey, Calif., native was a two-time qualifier for the US Olympic Trials, competing in the 100-meter hurdles in 2004 and the 100-meter event during the summer of 2008.
 She arrived on the international stage in 2004 when she competed as a member of the USA roster at the U-23 NACAC Track and Field Championships.
 Roseby nabbed the silver medal as a member of the US 4x100 relay team and also took home the bronze medal in the 100-meter hurdles.
 Three years later, she won the USATF Indoor national crown, running 7.16 over 60-meters to rank second in the United States and among the top 10 in the world.